jeffholland/Milly/readme.md

         (Troubleshooting: if the script fails because it says "pyinstaller not found", first run "python3 -m PyInstaller myscript.py" and then run ./install.sh again)
     - Right-click on the milly app and click Get Info.
 Then drag the milly.png icon to the top-left corner of the info window.
 This will set the app icon.
     - You can now run the milly app from your Applications folder.
 Optional, but I recommend dragging it to your dock for maximum convenience.
     - Done!
 You can now delete the milly source folder if you want. "cd .. && rm -r milly" will do the trick.
+Or if you want to keep the source code but remove those extra build folders, run "rm -rf build dist".